sundeepbassi/supershop_v1/README.md

 The agile methodology used in this project was a kanban board on github.

-Steps taken for the Set up a user story template on github.
+Steps taken for Setting up a user story template on github.

 - click on settings in main bar.